oscdoctest/Qi-Docs/docs/indexes.rst

 To read data using the key, you define a start index and an end index.
 For DateTime, use ISO 8601 representation of dates and times.
 To query for a window of values between January 1, 2010 and February 1, 2010, you would define indexes as "2010-01-01T08:00:00.000Z" and "2010-02-01T08:00:00.000Z", respectively.

-Additional information can be found in the Reading Data section.
+Additional information can be found in the `Reading Data <https://qi-docs.readthedocs.org/en/latest/Reading_Data.html>`__.

 **Secondary Indexes**